72 Hours in GuadalajaraJuly 8, 2019

 Searching for an alternative to fast-paced Mexico City?
 Consider relaxed Guadjalajara — the country’s second-largest city.
 There’s no shortage of things to do in Guadalajara, from the traditional (mariachi music and wide-brimmed sombreros both have their roots here) to the new restaurants, bars, and cultural institutions that are giving people more reasons than ever to rock out in this wonderful destination.

 Explore the streets of historic downtown Guadalajara.
 The city-sized village is perfect for wandering with no particular destination in mind.

 Eat at Lulabistro, an inventive New Mexican restaurant in an industrial setting.
-Here, chic locals enjoy a seasonal tasting menu that gets switched up with only the freshest, local ingredients throughout the year.
+It’s where chic locals enjoy a seasonal tasting menu that gets switched up with only the freshest, local ingredients throughout the year.

-When you start to get tired, but you’re not quite ready to end the night, just head back to the hotel, where we bring the entertainment.
-We make sure your first night will hit a high note with free live music at Sessions at Hard Rock Hotel Guadalajara from 9pm-midnight.
+When you start to get tired, but you’re not quite ready to end the night, just head back to the hotel.
+Your first night will hit a high note with free live music at Sessions at Hard Rock Hotel Guadalajara until midnight.